 It’s strange, and even a little bit confronting in this connected day and age, but mobile (cell) phone coverage in northern Scotland is very poor.
 As Tasmanians this was par for the course, but if you call Japan, the USA, Korea or Europe home, then you’re in for a rude shock!

-Which company provides the best phone coverage on the NC500?
+Which company provides the best cell phone coverage on the NC500?

 We were using a Three SIM and found it to be very disappointing.
 The east coast to Thurso wasn’t bad, but it swiftly deteriorated from Thurso onward.
 In large towns it picked up again (mostly), but we could never rely on it to give us a good signal.